hdgarrood/hdgarrood.github.io/_posts/2016-01-28-purescript-why-bower.markdown

 For example, suppose I am writing a package which depends on `purescript-maps
 >= 2.0.0 < 3.0.0`.
 Suppose we now want to depend on some other package; let's call it `purescript-foo`.
-The `purescript-foo` package happens to declare a version range for `purescript-maps` which declares a different range: `>= 1.0.0
+The `purescript-foo` package happens to declare a different version range for `purescript-maps`: it uses `>= 1.0.0 < 2.0.0`.
-< 2.0.0`.
 So if we wrote out our dependency tree, it might look like this:

     my-package
       purescript-maps: >= 2.0.0 < 3.0.0